 Accidental Death Policies

-Since Accidental Death Policies tend to be a bit easier to understand while simultaneously being the most frequently “misunderstood” product out there, we wanted to being our “alternative” products discuss with them so that anyone considering one of these “types” of policies will know exactly what they are paying for before applying for coverage.
+Since Accidental Death Policies tend to be a bit easier to understand while simultaneously being the most frequently “misunderstood” product out there, we wanted to begin our “alternative” products discuss with them so that anyone considering one of these “types” of policies will know exactly what they are paying for before applying for coverage.

 So, let’s begin our discussion…

 By stating very clearly that accidental death policies are NOT TRUE LIFE INSURANCE POLICIES.
-This is why you don’t need be a licensed life insurance agent to sell them and why they aren’t going to provide you with any coverage in the event that you die of a “natural” cause of death.
+This is why you don’t need to be a licensed life insurance agent to sell them and why they aren’t going to provide you with any coverage in the event that you die of a “natural” cause of death.